olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

     - I/O libraries may come for free

 ## How VODML helps
-- A first step towards conformance requirements:
+- A significant step towards conformance requirements:
     - DM specifications **must** have a VODML description
         - **model** can be validated
         - model **instances** can be validated